rpichioli/react-with-nodejs-and-sequelize/README.md

 To install npm dependencies use ```npm install``` and finally ```npm start``` to run the React application.

+The UI is fully made using [Semantic UI](https://semantic-ui.com/) - decided that it's the oportunity to get it out from my pending PoC checklist and use effectively.
+Semantic is a development framework that helps to create modern designs and responsive layouts.
+It also empowers designers and developers by creating a shared vocabulary for UI.

 #### TDD + BDD
 We have some tests too to be sure that our client and server-side API are working succesfully.